-It wasn’t too long ago that the concept of automation sparked a concern that jobs would be lost as the ‘bots’ took over.
-Now that the technology has settled in and evolved, it’s clear that far from replacing jobs, automation is helping people to deliver more value by giving them the opportunity to step away from the monotonous and time-consuming elements of their role.
+Recent headlines around the concept of automation have sparked concerns that thousands of jobs will be lost as the ‘bots’ take over.
+However, far from replacing jobs, I’d argue that, overall, automation is helping people to deliver more value by giving them the opportunity to step away from the monotonous and time-consuming elements of their role.

 Automation is the use of technology to perform tasks and processes without human intervention or with minimal human input.
 It involves using computer programs, algorithms, and machines to carry out repetitive, mundane, or complex tasks that would otherwise be performed by humans.

 Automating processes gives people more time and capacity to focus on the autonomous and creative aspects of their work, which in turn boosts productivity.
 Whilst there’s still work to do for larger scale cultural adoption of automation, the benefits are being better understood by companies from the top down, which is paving the way for increased uptake of automation services that are being embedded into business operations.

 In the public sector the issue of productivity is important because it’s a key factor for economic growth.
 In our recent report with The Productivity Institute - Making public sector productivity practical, we uncovered three drivers of productivity: adaptive business design, digital transformation and building an agile workforce.
 Automation sits squarely in the digital transformation camp, and we’re seeing many clients approach us for help with automation as their key enabler within their digital transformation strategy; using technology to simplify, streamline and enhance the delivery of their products and services so they can create better outcomes for their clients.